Frequently Asked Questions

 The campus is very safe, and there are a number of safety features in place in the parking lots (emergency phones, lighting, security cameras).
 Western Foot Patrol offers a visible presence in the lots as well while on patrol.
 You may also check out the Work Safe Program by Campus Community Police Services.

-You should obtain a 30 minute Loading Zone Permit from the office that you are visiting, or pay to park at a meter close to the building.
+You should obtain a 30 minute Loading Zone Permit from the office that you are visiting, or pay to park in a visitor space close to the building.

-The single meters need to be paid Monday to Friday until 8 pm and on Saturday until noon.
-All Pay and Display areas are payable 24 hours a day, 7 days a week.
+All Pay and Display and Honk Mobile areas are payable 24 hours a day, 7 days a week.

 The Medway (including the Elgin Hall metered spaces) and Talbot lots are subject to flooding during extreme weather conditions.
 In order to avoid damage to your vehicle, it may be necessary to move your vehicles out of these areas on short notice.
 When the threat of flooding exists, instructions to move your vehicle will be communicated through the Western Homepage and Weather Update page.
 Users of these lots are required to monitor Western's Weather Update page during periods of extreme weather.